blocklet/media-kit/blocklet.md

-# image-uploader
+# ImageBin

-A react template for creating a new blocklet project.
+A simple image upload and hosting blocklet, perfect for personally use.